 Anthony Becvar runs a 200 acre mixed farm in East Sussex.

-The third generation on the farm, his grandfather bought Little Goldsmiths in 1938.
-It was run as a dairy farm until 1999 when the herd was sold and half the acreage was moved to arable.
-Now just under 100ac of the farm is low input grassland used for hay and sheep grazing.
-The other 100ac of arable cropping is currently being harvested as milling wheat and seed oats, and will then be drilled to milling wheat and spring beans.
+Anthony’s grandfather bought Little Goldsmiths in 1938, running it as a dairy farm until 1999 when the herd was sold and half the acreage was moved to arable.
+Now, just under 100 acres of the farm is low input grassland used for hay and sheep grazing.
+The other 100 acres of arable cropping is currently growing milling wheat, with more land being brought into the rotation this autumn.

-Environmental strips of summer pollinator and winter bird seed mix are permanently placed in most of the arable fields and act as the farm's third crop under BPS greening crop diversification rules introduced for 2015.
-In 1997 the farm went into Environmental Stewardship and left ELS in 2017.
-Anthony also works full time as a tree officer for the County Council.
+Environmental strips of summer pollinator and winter bird seed mix have been permanently integrated across the arable area.
+In 1997, the farm entered a Countryside Stewardship scheme, and between 2007 and 2017 the farm was in Environmental Stewardship.
+Anthony also works full time as a tree officer for the county council.

-Working on clay soils during the spring has, in the past, been a struggle, but by choosing beans and having the right drill, we at least have a chance to get a crop in without having to work the soil too much.
-We work to improve our soil health by liming and chopping straw on an annual rotation to improve the organic matter content and the nitrogen to carbon ratio.
+"The farm works to improve soil health by chopping straw on an annual rotation to improve the organic matter content.
 We have been min till for about 15 years.
-All of these measures which focus on soil health have noticeably improved our crop health and yield, and we no longer consider ourselves to be farming on marginal land.
+All of these measures which focus on soil health have noticeably improved our crop potential, and we no longer consider ourselves to be farming on marginal land."

-“We joined the old Countryside Stewardship Scheme in 1997 for ten years, then joined ELS for another 10 years.
-We have kept all of the original CSS measures we put in.
-Since 1997 we have planted around 600m of hedgerow, using a mix that includes hawthorn, blackthorn, hazel and field maple, which are managed on a 3-5 year rotation.
-We have planted over 200 trees, we are continually coppicing and restoring about 3 acres of woodland, shaws, gylls and have also restored and manage 1 acre of historic orchard.
+"We joined the old Countryside Stewardship scheme in 1997 for 10 years, then joined ELS for another 10 years, having kept all of the original CS measures we put in.
+Since 1997, we have planted around 600m of hedgerow, using a mix that includes hawthorn, blackthorn, hazel and field maple, which we are managing on a three to five year rotation.
+We have also planted more than 200 trees.
+We continually coppice and restore about three acres of woodland, shaws, gylls and have also restored and manage one acre of historic orchard.
+Most hedges are more than five metres high and wide, which provides a large amount of food for birds, and habitats for a diverse range of species."

-“Our mantra on the farm is to keep it simple.
-By widening the rotation and focusing on the best cultivation systems for our soil is also helping us become more sustainable.
-My farm is small enough that I can micromanage it: each field is farmed individually, focusing on detail and ensuring we don’t cut corners or do anything unnecessarily.
+Anthony’s mantra on the farm is to keep it simple.
+"Widening the rotation and focusing on the best cropping and cultivation systems for our soil is also helping us become more sustainable.
+The farm is small enough that I can micromanage it: each field is farmed individually, focusing on detail and ensuring we don’t do anything unnecessarily."